Ultimate Guide To Buying An AED

 - Ease of Use in Broad Daylight.
 Although this feature may seem unusual, it is essential that the display is easy to see when used under direct sunlight.

 - Voice commands.
 Depending on the type of unit, it may or may not include voice commands, such as “shock advised, stand clear and continue CPR.”

 - Automatic Versus Semi-Automatic Devices.
 The final feature that varies involves the automatic nature of the device.
 A fully automatic system will deliver the shock when it detects a shockable rhythm, providing a warning to first responders.
 Meanwhile, semi-automatic systems may require a user press a button to deliver a shock.

 2. Power Source and Changing Shock Intensity Standards

 The next consideration focuses on the power source.
 A unit may be rechargeable, use manufacturer-specific batteries or replaceable batteries that can be purchased at any store.
 The power source also affects the shock intensity that the unit may provide.
-As the American Heart Association (AHA) defibrillation standards evolve, it is important to consider the process for updating device programming to reflect the latest AHA standards.
+As the International Liaison Committee on Resuscitation (ILCOR) defibrillation standards evolve, it is important to consider the process for updating device programming to reflect the latest ILCOR standards.